Kwale - Tanga Coast - Transboundary conservation and sustainable management of coastal and marine biodiversity

 State of implementation/results

-• The project conducted a study to analyse the economic viability of coastal communities, especially women and youth, through the sustainable use of natural coastal and marine resources, which will be used as a guide for implementation.
+• The project conducted a study to analyse the economic viability of coastal communities, especially women and youth, through the sustainable use of natural coastal and marine resources.

 • The project is working on the creation of a broad multi-stakeholder platform for the participation of relevant groups of people in the elaboration and formulation of a transboundary marine conservation area Kenya-Tanzania (TBCA), especially with the involvement of representatives of the local coastal population.